Wages in Britain should start rising: BoE's Fisher

-"Inflation is coming down and wages should be capable of going up, as long as they are justified by what individual firms are doing," Fisher told the Mirror. (r.reuters.com/wat53v)
+“Inflation is coming down and wages should be capable of going up, as long as they are justified by what individual firms are doing,” Fisher told the Mirror. ()

 Fisher also sounded unconcerned about a recovery in prices in the UK’s housing market.